Uniformity of the uncovered set of random walk and cutoff for lamplighter chains: Examples

 Although the simplest, this is the motivating example for this work.
-It is well-known (see Section 1.5 of \cite{LAW91}) that there exists a constant $c_d > 0$ so that $g(x,y;\Z_n^d) \leq c_d |x-y|^{2-d}$, which implies uniform local transience.
-Assumption \ref{assump::far_away_harnack} part \eqref{assump::harnack} is also satisfied since it is also a basic result that random walk on $\Z_n^d$ satisfies a Harnack inequality (see \cite{LAW91}, Section 1.4).
+It is well known (see Section 1.5 of \cite{LAW91}) that there exists a constant $c_d > 0$ so that $g(x,y;\Z _n^d) \leq c_d |x-y|^{2-d}$, which implies uniform local transience.
+Assumption~\ref{assumpfarawayharnack}\hyperlink{assumpharnack}{(2)} is also satisfied since it is also a basic result that random walk on $\Z _n^d$ satisfies a Harnack inequality (see \cite{LAW91}, Section 1.4).